ianhomer/audioarchivist/README.md

 # Local configuration of meta metadata

-Create a meta.props file in current directory or parent directory to define artist and album metadata, e.g
+Create a meta.yaml file in current directory or parent directory to define artist and album metadata, e.g

     song: